-When deciding about all the crucial planning steps for vacation, selecting the best time to visit Greece is likely the first point on your list.
+When deciding about all the crucial planning steps for vacation, selecting the best time is likely the first point on your list.

 That is pretty clever, considering a lot depends on that.
-The costs, the crowds, and most importantly, the climate should all be considered to find the best time to visit Greece.
+The costs, the crowds, and, most importantly, the climate should all be considered when looking for the best time to visit Greece.

-Well, you have come to the right place as this guide will show you all the things and factors that make a perfect Greek vacation and will reveal the best time to visit Greece.
+Well, you have come to the right place.
+This post will show you all the things and factors that make a perfect Greek vacation and will reveal the best time to explore this place.

 The country of Greece changes during each season.
 A holiday in Greece is entirely different in the winter compared to the months of summer.

 Apart from the obvious matter of weather, there are different festivals during different times of the year.

 When you think of the summer capital of the world, the popular and extremely prominent “Greek Summer” is probably the first thing that comes to your mind.
 And that is completely understandable.
 Summer in the Greek Islands is a heaven made of warmth, iced drinks, and a colourful assortment of lively nights and fun experiences that you will remember forever.